 A: If you get the above error message or "Invalid configuration, run Setup" message, it is an indication that the CMOS battery needs to be changed.
 Contact your dealer for assistance.
-Once you've replaced your battery or flashed your BIOS, don't forget to check the Clear CMOS section (see p.11) so that you can reset your CMOS.
+Once you've replaced your battery or flashed your BIOS, don't forget to check the Clear CMOS section (see p.12) so that you can reset your CMOS.

-If your chassis supports frontside USB connectors, it will usually come with the necessary cables.
+^{} If your chassis supports frontside USB connectors, it will usually come with the necessary cables.
 Check that your chassis is frontside USB capable.
 Please check with your chassis vendor for details.
+Tyan does not provide frontside USB cables.